schofield-lab/schofield-lab.github.io/research/index.md

 scanning tunnelling microscopy (STM), angle-resolved photoemission spectroscopy (ARPES), and the theory of defects and dopants in semiconductors and 2D materials.

-This page will gradually collect short summaries of our main research themes together with selected talks and presentations.
+This page presnts short summaries of our main research themes together with selected talks and presentations.